-Any verbal or written statement, police or court record, or other documentation provided by the employee regarding their status as a victim of domestic violence, sexual assault or stalking shall be maintained as confidential and not disclosed, except as required by law or as necessary to protect the employee's safety in the workplace.
+Any verbal or written statement, police or court record, or other documentation provided by the employee regarding their status as a victim of crime or abuse shall be maintained as confidential and not disclosed, except as required by law or as necessary to protect the employee's safety in the workplace.
 State law requires that an employee shall be given notice before any authorized disclosure of this information.